 - Add User Roles (as needed) under System > Login Management > Roles

-- Add a user inside the DLP Dashboard under System > Login Management > DLP Users (You must still define users in the Enforce Administration Dashboard, before an AD user can successfully login.
-The user names entered in the DLP Dashboard will be cross-checked with Active Directory usernames / passwords.
+- Add a user inside the DLP Dashboard under System > Login Management > DLP Users (You must still define users in the Enforce Administration Console, before an AD user can successfully login.
+The user names entered in the DLP Console will be cross-checked with Active Directory usernames / passwords.
 You can switch to Active Directory authentication after you have already created user accounts in the system.
 Only those existing user names that match Active Directory user names remain valid after the switch.)

 If you are running Symantec Data Loss Prevention on Linux, verify the Active Directory connection using the kinit utility.
 You must rename the krb5.ini file as krb5.conf.
 The kinit utility requires the file to be named krb5.conf on Linux.
 Symantec DLP assumes that you use kinit to verify the Active Directory connection, and directs you to rename the file as krb5.conf.